Dhanushm64/Comp-Arch-Embedded-Interview-Resources/README.md

 - Swap 2 nos without using temporary vble
 - Reverse the order of bits in a no
 - Modify a bit at a given position to a 1 or a 0
+- return False if the binary representation of num has more than 1 zeros.

 ## Embedded specific
 - Boot sequence